 WHAT IS DOWN?

 Down is the soft, fluffy plumage beneath the thicker external feathers on ducks and geese that keeps them warm in freezing temperatures.
 It’s used in jackets, sleeping bags, and other outdoor gear to provide insulation by trapping warm air to keep you toasty warm in cold weather.
-The majority of down comes from the meat industry, with more than 70% of the world supply originating from China.
+The majority of down comes from the poultry industry, with more than 70% of the world supply originating from China.

 WHAT IS FILL POWER?